textpattern/textpattern-toolbelt/README.md

 ### Step 1

-From the `dev` branch, create a `release-x.y.z` branch for the new version:
+Hop to the branch from which you wish to make a release, and create a `release-x.y.z` branch for the new version:

 ```
+git checkout dev
-git checkout -b release-x.y.z dev
+git checkout -b release-x.y.z
 ```

 ### Step 2